Oldest McDonald's restaurant

-The oldest McDonald's restaurant is a drive-up hamburger stand at 10207 Lakewood Boulevard at Florence Avenue in Downey, California.
-It was the third McDonald's restaurant and opened on August 18, 1953.
-It was also the second restaurant franchised by Richard and Maurice McDonald, prior to the involvement of Ray Kroc in the company.
-The restaurant is the oldest one in the chain still in existence and is one of Downey's main tourist attractions.
+The oldest McDonald's restaurant is a drive-up hamburger stand at 10207 Lakewood Boulevard at Florence Avenue in Downey, California, United States.
+Opened on August 18, 1953, it is the third McDonald's restaurant outlet to be opened and is the second restaurant franchised by Richard and Maurice McDonald, before the involvement of Ray Kroc in the company.
+The outlet still retains the original, standardized Golden Arches façade design and is one of Downey's main tourist attractions.
 Along with its sign, it was deemed eligible for addition to the National Register of Historic Places in 1984, although it was not added at the time because the owner objected.

+The site of the first McDonald's restaurant in San Bernardino, California, is now occupied by an outlet that is the de facto headquarters of the Juan Pollo chicken restaurant chain, with an unofficial museum nearby.

 History

-The McDonald brothers opened their first restaurant adjacent to the Monrovia Airport in 1937.
-It was a tiny octagonal building informally called The Airdrome.
-That octagonal building was later moved to 1398 North E Street in San Bernardino, California in 1940.
-It was originally a barbecue drive-in, but the brothers discovered that most of their profits came from hamburgers.
-In 1948, they closed their restaurant for three months, reopening it in December as a walk-up hamburger stand that sold hamburgers, potato chips, and orange juice; the following year, french fries and Coca-Cola were added to the menu.
-This simplified menu, and food preparation using assembly line principles, allowed them to sell hamburgers for 15 cents, or about half as much as at a sit-down restaurant.
-The restaurant was very successful, and the brothers started to franchise the concept in 1953.